Cheltenham Festival 2026: Dates, Race Schedule, Gold Cup & Favourites Guide

 Live streaming options

-• Racing TV app: Full race coverage for subscribers via web and mobile
+• Racing TV app: full race coverage for subscribers

-International broadcasting rights vary by country.
-Viewers outside the UK should check local racing broadcasters or licensed streaming platforms.
-The official Festival hub provides up-to-date information: Cheltenham Festival (official site) .
+International viewers: Rights vary by country, so viewers outside the UK should check local racing broadcasters or licensed streaming services before Gold Cup Day.

 Analysis: Why Cheltenham defines the jumps season